Emotional eating isn’t just about food.

 At times, this can create a cycle, eating, followed by guilt or frustration, and then returning to the same pattern again, even if they no longer feel helpful now.

 This is not simply about willpower, these patterns are often driven by deeper emotional and habitual responses.
-These are not failures, but learned responses that
+These are not failures, but learned responses that can be gently changed.

 Hypnotherapy works by helping you access and shift the deeper patterns that influence your relationship with food.